 - For a quieter environment, use lab #136 at the Academic Computer Center

-- Come prepared, bring a diskette if you intend to save your document for home use
+- Come prepared, bring a thumb drive if you intend to save your document for home use, or save on OneDrive

 - Food and drink (including containers) are not permitted in any of the computer labs or electronic classrooms

 - Before you leave, quit all applications and log off to save your files